Disclosure of information based on TCFD Recommendations

 Chronic | Impact on livestock and farmed fish by a rise in temperature and sea water temperature, and a decline in feed sales volume due to a change in optimal production location in Japan |

-Low | Moderate | Long | Animal Feed : Collection and dissemination of information on equipment and husbandry management techniques that are undergoing technological innovation Aquatic Feed: We will conduct R&D on low fish meal and fish meal-free feedInvestigate development of products for fully closed-loop land-based aquaculture, for which demand is expected to increase. |
+Low | Moderate | Long | Animal Feed : Collection and dissemination of information on equipment and husbandry management techniques that are undergoing technological innovation Aquatic Feed: Development of products for circulating land-based aquaculture where demand is expected to increase |

 |